dinohapp/StructureJournal/README.md

      |- year summary
      |- 6 months / birthday review
      |- easter list of 10 (every easter write 10 achievable goals for the year)
-     |_Quarter 1-4
+     |_Season 1-4
        |- goals
        |- summary
-       |- view of the goals for each month of the quarter
+       |- view of the goals for each month of the season
        |_Month 1-12
          |- month habits (loop habits)
          |- big goals (1y, 3y, 5+y)